Hanson-Sun/music-esolang/README.md

 A *concatenative* language is a language where multiple functions (we refer to them as operators in Polyphony) operate on a single implicit data structure, as opposed to *applicative* languages like Haskell where functions are applied to arguments.
 It is a point-free language, where programs are built through function composition, and function composition is achieved simply by placing functions next to each other.
 In our case, the single data structure is a stack (hence, stack-based concatenative language). ie: A literal by itself is pushed onto the stack and all operators take inputs from the stack and then push the output back onto the stack.

+Being an interpreted language, Polyphony can dynamically execute programs statement by statement, with a *possible* extension to a REPL like feature.
+Moreover, Polyphony features extensive error handling and error propagation in both parsing and execution steps.

 Polyphony only supports one type of literals: 64 byte integers (`int64_t`).
 Characters are implicitly represented by their ASCII values as integers.

 In general, certain chords reserved as keywords.
 For our purposes, a chord is defined as 2 or more notes played simultaneously (Take care that one note can be part of multiple chords depending on its length and overlap with other notes).
 If a chord that is not recognized as a keyword is played, the highest note of the chord will be used as the literal.
 Outside of this, single notes are considered as literals.